Applicability Guidelines for Actuarial Standards of Practice

 Introduction to the Applicability Guidelines

-The scope of the AGs is only the ASOPs (including Exposure Drafts of ASOPs).
-The AGs reference neither monographs, practice notes, or other informational resources nor guidance of other bodies (such as the FASB or the NAIC) that may apply to actuaries working on particular assignments.
+The scope of the AGs is only the ASOPs.
+The AGs do not include references to monographs, practice notes, or other informational resources from the American Academy of Actuaries, nor do they include references to guidance of other bodies (such as the Financial Accounting Standards Board or the National Association of Insurance Commissioners) that may be valuable and applicable for actuaries working on particular assignments.

+Comments on Use of the Applicability Guidelines.
 The guidelines list tasks commonly performed by actuaries in the different practice areas.
-Next to this list of tasks is a list of the ASOPs that usually apply to each task.
+Next to this list of tasks is a list of the ASOPs that may apply to each task, depending on the circumstances.
 Other tasks that actuaries may perform, but that do not require an actuarial background, have been excluded from this list.

 Actuaries may find it helpful to review all sections of the applicability guidelines that might apply to them when performing particular tasks.
 For example, life actuaries performing an appraisal of a life company writing health coverages may wish to review the health section as well as the life section.

 The guidelines are updated periodically.
-The actuary is responsible for keeping current with changes to the ASOPs and determining that professional services rendered by the actuary or under the actuary’s supervision satisfy the current version of each applicable ASOP.
-Please send suggestions for improving these guidelines (such as additional areas of practice that might be covered) to the Council on Professionalism at ApplicabilityGuidelines@actuary.org.
+The actuary is responsible for keeping current with changes to the ASOPs and determining that professional services rendered by the actuary or under the actuary’s supervision satisfy the version of each ASOP effective at the time those services are rendered.
+Please send suggestions for improving these guidelines (such as additional actuarial assignments that might be covered) to the Council on Professionalism and Education at ApplicabilityGuidelines@actuary.org.

 - For the current Applicability Guidelines, click here.